wieluk/psychopy_linux_installer/README.md

 - Creates a desktop shortcut by default.

 ## Post-Installation

-### If you do not want to use the desktop icons or creation fails:

-To refresh the path for different shells (.bashrc,.zshrc,config.fish,.cshrc,.tcshrc), use the following command:

-`source $CONFIG_FILE`

-For default Ubuntu, the command should be:

-`source ~/.bashrc`

-To start PsychoPy, use:
+After installation, desktop icons for PsychoPy will be created automatically, and the application will be added to your system's PATH as:

 `psychopy_${PSYCHOPY_VERSION}_py_${PYTHON_VERSION}`

-If adding to the path did not work, use the absolute path:
+Refreshing your system's PATH may be necessary.

+You can also launch PsychoPy directly using the absolute path:

 `${PSYCHOPY_DIR}/bin/psychopy`

+**Note:**
-Note: All commands will be displayed with the actual versions and paths at the end of the script.
+All commands, along with the installed versions and set paths, as well as the command to refresh your system's PATH, will be displayed at the end of the script.

 ## To-Do